Fact checkedFact Checked

 Those who do not suffer from hypoglycemia[2], but are worried about keeping their blood sugar levels stable, can choose fasting plans, such as the 16/8 fasting regime.
 For this routine, you eat for eight hours and fast for 16.
 Some of the fasting periods can be incorporated into your sleeping time to make it easier on you mentally.

-Even more practical is the 5/2 approach, where you eat regularly for five days and then only eat one 500 to 600 calorie meal for the next two days.
+Even more practical is the 5/2 approach, where you eat regularly for five days and then only eat one 500 to 600-calorie meal for the next two days.
 More extended periods of fasting that exceed 24 hours are not recommended and can be detrimental to health and dieting, as the body can store more fat to ward off the threat of starvation.

-While food intake is limited to certain time periods during fasting, drinking water is allowed, and this is because water doesn’t contain any calories, sugars, or fat.
+While food intake is limited to certain periods during fasting, drinking water is allowed, and this is because water doesn’t contain any calories, sugars, or fat.
 It can also help keep energy levels steady during fasting by simply keeping us hydrated.

 What To Drink During Intermittent Fasting?

-Even though water is the go-to drink for those who fast intermittently because it contains no calories or sugars, it does not necessarily need to be the case that we limit ourselves to only drinking water because other liquids are also permitted.
+Even though water is the go-to drink for those who fast intermittently because it contains no calories or sugars, it does not necessarily need to be the case that we limit ourselves to drinking only water because other liquids are also permitted.
 These are mostly healthy and can also aid hydration!

 Mineral Water